top of page

 How Scoopster Helps Keep Your Yard Flea-Free

 At Scoopster, we help homeowners stay ahead of flea season by keeping yards clean and offering seasonal flea control treatments.
+Our services include:

 ✔ Weekly pet waste removal